 No pricing info available

-Clinique Saint Charles, can be found in Chemin du Penthod, Lyon, France and offers its patients Hip Fracture Surgery procedures as well as 114 other procedures, across 5 different procedure categories.
-At present, there is no pricing information for Hip Fracture Surgery procedures at Clinique Saint Charles.
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Clinic, and Clinique Saint Charles is accredited by just one known accreditations institute, ISO 9001:2008
+Clinique Saint Charles, located in Chemin du Penthod, Lyon, France offers patients Hip Fracture Surgery procedures among its total of 114 available procedures, across 5 different specialties.
+Currently, there's no pricing information for Hip Fracture Surgery procedures at Clinique Saint Charles, as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?